Elections Canada Audit Committee Terms of Reference (2018–19)

 The Audit Committee is an independent advisory committee that provides the Chief Electoral Officer (CEO) with objective guidance on risk management, control framework and reporting practices.
 Its mandate is to provide independent advice and assurance on the effectiveness of Elections Canada's governance, risk management, control, audit and reporting practices.
 In carrying out its mandate, the Committee ensures that the CEO receives independent and objective advice, guidance and assurance on the adequacy of Elections Canada stewardship, management and accountability practices.

-The Committee also provides advice and guidance to the CEO in relation to his or her duties as Accounting Officer of Elections Canada, in accordance with requirements of the Federal Accountability Act and other similar legislation applicable to Elections Canada.
+The Committee also provides advice and guidance to the CEO in relation to their duties as Accounting Officer of Elections Canada, in accordance with requirements of the Federal Accountability Act and other similar legislation applicable to Elections Canada.

 5. Committee Membership